PatWie/cuda-design-patterns/README.md

 - This allows much better organization of used parameters.
 We recommend to write them at the end of the struct, such that when writing the CUDA kernel itself they are always visible.
-- These structs can contain or compute the launch configuration (grid, block, shm size).
+- These structs can contain or compute the launch configuration (grid, block, shm size) dependingnon the parameters.
-- Multiple kernel launches require less code.
+- Multiple kernel launches require less code, as we do not need to type out all parameters over and over again for a second or third launch.

 ## Functors